When it comes to cloud computing tactics, Linux operating systems are becoming increasingly popular, and for good reason.

 Most Beneficial Distros

-One of the most intimidating aspects of switching to Linux is researching which distro will benefit a user’s personal needs.
-DistroWatch is a great resource for those wanting to keep a finger on the pulse of all things Linux Distro, but for those needing layman’s terms, here are some of the features of the top Distros available.
+One of the most challenging aspects of switching to Linux is researching which distro will benefit a user’s personal needs.
+DistroWatch is a great resource for keeping a finger on the pulse of all things Linux Distro, but for those needing layman’s terms, here are some features of the top Distros in the market:

 - Ubuntu: While Ubuntu’s stability and flexibility for end users is very solid, there’s also a free-to-use Ubuntu Server version to handle backend tasks.
 One of Ubuntu’s strongest features is the level of support it benefits from.
 The vast user base means there’s a raft of technical documentation available, and its generous community has answered just about every question out there.